The Impact of Baryonic Effects on the Dynamical Masses Inferred Using Satellite Kinematics: Methodology

 is the projected number density distribution of satellite galaxies.
 These can be used to compute the line-of-sight velocity dispersion measured (or integrated) over an annular aperture with $R_{\rm min} < R_\rmp < R_{\rm max}$ as

 Throughout we follow \citet{Mitra2024} and assume that the radial number density distribution of satellite galaxies follow a generalized \citet*{NavarroFrenkWhite1996} (NFW) profile given by

 \citep[see also][]{More2009II, Guo2012, Cacciato2013, vandenBosch2019, Lange2019b}.
 Here $r_\rms$ is the scale radius of the dark matter, while $\calR$ and $\gamma$ are free parameters that quantify how the radial profile of satellite galaxies differs from that of dark matter particles.
 If $\gamma=\mathcal{R} = 1$, satellites are unbiased tracers of the underlying dark matter distribution, following the same NFW profile as the dark matter.
-For our fiducial model, we adopt $\gamma=1$ and $\mathcal{R}=2$, which roughly matches the radial profile inferred for satellite galaxies in the SDSS data \citep[][]{Lange2019b, Mitra2024}.
-Throughout we also follow \citet{Mitra2024} in assuming that $n_{\rm sat}(r)$ extends out to a `splashback' radius of $r_{\rm sp} = 2 r_{\rm vir}$, with $r_{\rm vir}$ the halo virial radius inside of which the average density is 97 times the critical density \citep{BryanNorman1998}.
+For our fiducial model, we adopt $\gamma=1$ and $\mathcal{R}=2$, which roughly matches the radial profile inferred for satellite galaxies in the SDSS data ($\gamma=0.94$ and $\mathcal{R}=1.7$) \citep[][]{Lange2019b, Mitra2024}.
+Throughout we also follow \citet{Mitra2024} in assuming that $n_{\rm sat}(r)$ extends out to a `splashback' radius of $r_{\rm sp} = 2 r_{\rm vir}$, with $r_{\rm vir}$ the halo virial radius defined using the redshift-dependent virial overdensity with respect to the critical density following \citet{BryanNorman1998}.
 For $r > r_{\rm sp}$ we set $n_{\rm sat}(r) = 0$, though in practice we simply set the upper integration limits in equations~(\ref{eq:methodology:sigmalos}) and~(\ref{eq:methodology:SigmaRp}) to $r_{\rm sp}$.

 We have experimented with several different values for $\gamma$, $\calR$, and $\beta$.
 Although these parameters significantly impact $\sigma_{\rm los}(R_\rmp)$, and thus $\sigma_{\rm ap}$, they have a negligible impact on the {\it ratio} of $\sigma_{\rm ap}$ values for the cases with and without baryons (see Appendix~\ref{sec:appendix:negligible_parameters}).
 Hence, for the purpose of exploring how baryons impact $\sigma_{\rm ap}$ we will restrict ourselves to our fiducial values for $\gamma$, $\mathcal{R}$, and $\beta$ without loss of generality.